Paul Tillich

 Since Specialization

-This network shows the specialization of papers citing the papers produced by Paul Tillich.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Paul Tillich.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Paul Tillich.
 The network helps show where Paul Tillich may publish in the future.

 Countries citing papers authored by Paul Tillich